RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-If citing information taken directly from a webpage include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year in brackets, webpage title in italics, website name and URL.
+If citing information taken directly from a webpage include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year in parentheses, webpage title in italics, website name and URL.

 If no year is stated then use n.d. for no date.

+##### Rule

+> {.hanging-indent}Author, A. A. or Organisation Name (Year).
+Title of work. *Site Name.* https://xxxxx {/.hanging-indent}

+##### Example

 > {.hanging-indent}Early Childhood Australia.
-(2016). *Early Childhood Australia’s advocacy: Advocacy goals.* http<nolink>://www.earlychildhoodaustralia.org.au/our-work/early-childhood-australias-advocacy/ {/.hanging-indent}
+(2016). *Early Childhood Australia’s advocacy: Advocacy goals.* https://www.earlychildhoodaustralia.org.au/our-work/early-childhood-australias-advocacy/ {/.hanging-indent}

 ###### end-subtype-content